domenicosolazzo/practice-stoicism/Quotes.md

 ### Seneca
 - Misfortune wighs most heavily on thos who expect nothing but good fortune.
+- Difficulties strengthen the mind, as labor does the body.
+- Be silent as to services you have rendered, but speak of favours you have received.

 ### Epictetus
 - We should keep in mind that all things everywhere are perishable.